qqqlab/DALI-Lighting-Interface/README.md

                      V
 GND -----------------+------------- DALI-
  ```
- NOTES:
+NOTE: For this interface, reverse the polarity of TX in the code.

- - For this interface, reverse the polarity of TX in the code.
+### Explanation of the circuit

- - Might not work with all DALI components because of unmatched voltage levels.
+The DALI bus needs to be powered with a 16V (9.5V to 22.5V) power supply, current limited to 250mA.
+In the circuit the 100 ohm resister acts as the current limiter.
+A logic low is -6.5V to 6.5V, a logic high is 9.5V to 22.5V.
+The zener diode takes removes the 6.5V offset, and the 10K resistor together with the shunt diodes in the GPIO port protect the microcontroller from overcurrent & overvoltage.